Solicitors Qualifying Examination (SQE)

 Apprenticeship Funding

-The Education and Skills Funding agency (ESFA) has allocated funding to train thousands of professionals in work to gain further occupational qualifications.
-The ESFA provides 95% of the funding and your practice pays only 5%.
+The Department of Education has allocated funding to train thousands of professionals in work to gain further occupational qualifications.
+The Department of Education provides 95% of the funding and your practice pays only 5%.
 As an approved registered government training provider Datalaw can take advantage of this funding on your firm’s behalf to provide law apprenticeships.

 To find out more information about funding routes and eligibility please register your interest below: